kubevirt/kubevirt.github.io/_posts/2018-06-03-Research-run-VMs-with-istio-service-mesh.markdown

           servicePort: 9080
 ```

-When the my-libvirt container start it run an entry point script for iptables configuration.
+When the my-libvirt container starts it runs an entry point script for iptables configuration.

 ```
 1. iptables -t nat -D PREROUTING 1